-Failure to inform guests - Failing to inform guests - both student and non-student - of university policies is unacceptable.
+Failure to inform guests - Failing to inform guests - both student and non-student - of university policies is prohibited.
 Shenandoah University students are required to escort their guests at all times and are responsible for their guests' actions while on campus.
+If a guest of a student violates university policy, the Shenandoah University student may be charged accordingly under our Code of Conduct as students are responsible for their guest's behavior.
+Guests may be banned from the university for failing to abide by the Student Code of Conduct.